 Most people use their hands constantly – doing things like chopping vegetables, sending texts, gardening or playing sports.
 It’s no wonder that fingers, thumbs, wrists or your entire hand, can get sore or injured.

 Hands contain many structures – including tendons, bones, ligaments, nerves and joints – that can all be sources of pain.
-Different types of injuries require different treatments, so understanding the cause of your pain is an important first step on the path to healing.
+Different types of injuries require different treatments, so understanding the cause of your joint pain is an important first step on the path to healing.

 So, what does it mean if your fingers are tingling?
 What if your wrist is bruised and sore?
 What should you do if you have a deep cut in your hand but feel nothing at all?
 Below, we look at how your hand works, the different reasons for hand pain and when to seek treatment.